stistrup/rme-gain-kernel-patch/README.md

 ### Findings (if you're interested)

-I had TotalMix in a VM and sniffed the USB with wireshark to figure out how the messages is sent.
+I had TotalMix on windows in a VM and sniffed the USB with wireshark to figure out how the messages are sent.

-The values are sent as 16 bit messages as per the USB standard, but only 8 bit are relevant.
+The values are sent as 16 bit messages as per the USB standard, but only 8 bits are relevant.
-It sends the messages to the same addresses in CC mode (if the feature is supported).
+It sends the messages to the same addresses in CC mode (if the feature is supported) from what i've been able to dig out.

 Line input gain has a 9db range and is set with 0.5 db incraments, so the range is doubled to 0-18 to accound for the half steps.